tldr-pages/tldr/pages/common/ipfs.md

 `ipfs get {{hash}} -o {{filename}}`

-- Add a file from local to the File System with the filename _(-w)_, pin It and print the hash:
+- Add a file from local to the file system with the filename (-w) and pin It:

 `ipfs add {{filename}} -w`

-- Add a folder and files in It from local to the File System, pin It and print the hash:
+- Add a folder and files in It from local to the File System and pin It:

 `ipfs add -r {{folder}}`